Optimizing your practice

 Investors showed a strong preference to have tasks such as portfolio construction, tax management, and diversification, as well as functional tasks, like consistent monitoring and account setup, to be delivered digitally.
 This survey data provides valuable insight as to where advisors can leverage automation to expand their practice.

-If advisors align their services in accordance with this framework it gives them more time to interact with clients and build a connection, which is the bedrock of their strong relationships.
+If advisors align their services in accordance with this framework, it gives them more time to interact with clients and build a connection, which is the bedrock of strong relationships.
 It also frees up time for traditional advisors to meet more clients and expand their assets under management.

 Putting it into practice

 Incorporating the automation possible through technology is a no-brainer for advisors.
 Clients want a technology-enabled, automated experience for some tasks, and delivering on that frees up more time to give them better service in the areas where they desire a human touch.
-Plus, that extra time helps advisors grow their business.
+That extra time saved can also help advisors grow their business.

 Where to focus your efforts to better retain clients